Rokiis1/roadmap/date_and_time/date_and_time.md

 ## Getting the current date and time

 In many applications, it is necessary to work with the **current date and time**.
-This is commonly used for logging events, creating timestamps, measuring durations, or recording when an action occurred.
+This is commonly used for logging events, creating timestamps, measuring durations or recording when an action occurred.

 Python provides built-in methods to retrieve the current date and time from the system clock.